-56. Confidentiality is an important part of the procedures provided under this policy.
+- 59. Confidentiality is an important part of the procedures provided under this policy.
 Everyone involved in the operation of the policy, whether making a complaint or involved in any investigation, is responsible for observing the high level of confidentiality that is required.
-Details of the investigation and the names of the person making the complaint and the person accused must only be disclosed on a "need to know" basis.

-- 57. Information about a complaint by or about an employee may be placed on the employee's personnel file, along with a record of the outcome and of any notes or other documents compiled during the process. - 58.
-Breach of confidentiality by any employee may give rise to disciplinary action under our Employee Disciplinary Procedure. - 59.
+Details of the investigation and the names of the person making the complaint and the person accused must only be disclosed on a "need to know" basis. - 60.
+Information about a complaint by or about an employee may be placed on the employee's personnel file, along with a record of the outcome and of any notes or other documents compiled during the process. - 61.
+Breach of confidentiality by any employee may give rise to disciplinary action under our Employee Disciplinary Procedure. - 62.
 Breach of confidentiality by any member, pupil, mini-pupil or others working at Chambers will be dealt with under Chambers' Equality Procedures.

-Approved by the Executive Committee on 6 May 2021.
-To be reviewed by the Equality and Diversity Committee every two years.
+Approved by the Executive Committee on 15 May 2025.
+To be reviewed by the Equality and Diversity Committee regularly.